Associate Professor

 Introduction

-Cunjing Lv is an associate professor in the Institutes of Biomechanics and Medical Engineering, Department of Engineering Mechanics, School of Aerospace Engineering, Tsinghua University.
-He received his Ph.D. degree from Engineering Mechanics of Tsinghua University in 2012.
-After that, he worked as a postdoctoral associate at Physique et Mécanique des Milieux Hétérogènes (PMMH), ESPCI, Paris (2013 - 2014) and Institute for Nano- and Microfluidics, TU Darmstadt, Germany (2014 - 2017).
-From 2015 to 2017, he worked as an Alexander von Humboldt Research Fellow.
-His current research interests lie in understanding interfacial phenomena in the field of micro- and nanomechanics.
+Cunjing Lv is a tenured associate professor in the Institutes of Biomechanics and Medical Engineering, Department of Engineering Mechanics, School of Aerospace Engineering at Tsinghua University.
+He earned his Ph.D. in Engineering Mechanics from Tsinghua University in 2012, followed by postdoctoral research at Physique et Mécanique des Milieux Hétérogènes (PMMH), ESPCI, Paris (2013 - 2014), and the Institute for Nano- and Microfluidics, TU Darmstadt, Germany (2014 - 2017).
+From 2015 to 2017, he was an Alexander von Humboldt Research Fellow.

 Address: Mong Man-Wei Science & Technology Building, Room N-329, Tsinghua University, 100084 Beijing, China